August has come and passed. In a few days, September will arrive, signaling the last 4 months of 2022.

 Once you find them, download them to your phone and store them in 1 folder for easier retrieval later on.

-Step 2: After downloading all the photos and/or videos you want to use for the recap video, launch the Instagram app.
+Step 2: After downloading all the photos and/or videos, launch the Instagram app.

 Then, press the “recap video” option that appears below the search bar.